sleahy115/Portfolio/README.md

 ## Support and contact details

-_{If there are any concerns or comments about this page please email sleahy115@gmail.com}_
+_If there are any concerns or comments about this page please email sleahy115@gmail.com_

 ## Technologies Used

-_{This site utilizes HTML, a custom CSS stylesheet and Bootstrap CSS.}_
+_This site utilizes HTML, a custom CSS stylesheet and Bootstrap CSS._

 ### License